christkv/vitesse/README.md

 }
 ```

-This simple DSL let's you create validations of the following style.
+This simple custom DSL let's you create validations of the following style.

 ```js
 var validator = Validator